solpt/Alishify/README.md

 ## Requirements
 Alishify is built off of [Spotify-Buddylist](https://github.com/valeriangalliat/spotify-buddylist), [Twit](https://github.com/ttezel/twit), and [dotenv](https://github.com/motdotla/dotenv).

+You also must be friends with the person on spotify!

 ## installation
 1. Clone the repo.
 2. In the cloned repo, run these commands to install the dependencies